opencodeiiita/DeepSeaROV/README.md

  This project presents a meticulously curated dataset comprising images captured by a remotely operated vehicle (ROV) during deep-sea expeditions.
 The images feature 62 distinct classes of biota.Showcase your amazing deep learning abilities and help unlock the secrets of deep-sea biodiversity! 🌊✨

 ## **Instructions**
-- 1.For any concept/technique refer articles available on internet rather than using ChatGPT, as it may be misleading and many times provide only half information.
+- For any concept/technique refer articles available on internet rather than using ChatGPT, as it may be misleading and many times provide only half information.
-- 2.Write commnets for what you did so that mentors can easy understand your work.
+- Write commnets for what you did so that mentors can easy understand your work.

 ##  **Procedure**